-But before you jump in and start making a bunch of changes and maybe hiring a website design team, take a step back and make sure to determine you actually have a bad website.
+Before you jump in and start making a bunch of changes and maybe hiring a website design team, take a step back and make sure to determine which areas of your website are lacking.
 That's where this article comes in.
-We've outlined 9 signs of a bad website so you can diagnose your own company site.
+We've outlined 9 signs of a bad website to help you pinpoint problem areas on your own company site.

 Key Factors of Website Performance

 There are a number of factors that can play a part in the overall performance of your website.
 The signs that often indicate you have a bad website are also probably hurting your website in terms of ranking for target SEO keywords or generating leads.
 These factors ultimately break down into two main categories:

 - User experience